 The feathers on adult chickens are excellent insulators so you do not have to worry about cold weather.
 Heaters and heat lamps are not necessary once your chickens are fully feathered.
 Egg laying chickens require nesting boxes; one for every three hens is a good number.
 Also, since chickens prefer to be off of the ground, providing roosting rods is necessary.

 Organic Poultry Feed

 Organic poultry feed is available at local feed stores, but it can be very expensive.
 Many people who choose to raise their chickens on organic feed mix their own food.
 Ronda's Whole Grain Chicken Feed Recipe uses a number of whole seeds and wheat.
-Online organic poultry feed is available through a number of distributors, including Countryside Natural Products in Virginia and Scratch and Peck Feed Company.
+Online organic poultry feed is available through a number of distributors like Scratch and Peck Feed Company, and New Country Organics.

 If you are raising chickens for you and your family, not to sell under an organic label, there are no strict standards.
 However, once you decide to market your poultry as organic you have to abide by regulations set by the USDA.
 While the USDA continues to revise these standards, the following are seen as necessary in order to call your chickens organic:

 - Chicks must come from organic chickens

 - No animal byproducts, including bone meal, can be in feed

 - Organically raised chicken must have protection but also room to roam and exercise